 Cloughley believes the Germans may not be willing or able to supply any surplus submarines either as they do not seem to have any, or at least any that Pakistan would want.

-However, Cloughley said there may be other possibilities.
+However, Cloughley said agrees that there may be other possibilities.

 Germany partnered with Turkey in 2011 to offer Indonesia a lease/new-build deal for Type-209 submarines.
 Indonesia, however, selected the South Korean improved Chang Bogo, a development of the Type-209/1400.

-Turkish industry officials have told Defense News they are ready to offer Pakistan Type-209s if asked.
+Turkish industry officials have previously told Defense News they are ready to offer Pakistan Type-209s if asked.

 Turkey, one of Pakistan's closest allies and strongest defense industry partners, shelved its plans to upgrade its six Type-209/1200 Atilay class subs with AIP systems in favor of acquiring the Type-214.

-However, Pakistani defense industry officials have said Islamabad would prefer a newer design.
+However, Pakistani defense industry officials have previously said Islamabad Pakistan would prefer a newer design.

-It is uncertain if present circumstances have forced a rethink.
-"It's all supposition, and I'm afraid there doesn't seem to be an answer," Cloughley said.
+It is uncertain if present circumstances have forced a rethink. and Cloughley believes "It's all supposition, and I'm afraid there doesn't seem to be an answer," Cloughley said.

-Pakistan almost signed a deal for three Type-214 subs in 2008, raises hopes of Pakistan-Turkish submarine co-operation when Pakistan almost signed a deal for three Type-214 submarines in 2008.
+Pakistan almost signed a deal for three Type-214 subs in 2008, raises hopes There were previous hopes of Pakistan-Turkish submarine co-operation when Pakistan almost signed a deal for three Type-214 submarines in 2008.

-He said the Type-214 deal was the centerpiece of the naval aspect of the AFDP, and that the first submarine would have been delivered in 2015.
-The naval aspect of the AFDP especially is in total disarray, he said.
+He said highlights the Type-214 deal was the centerpiece of the naval aspect of the AFDP, and that the first submarine would have been delivered in 2015.
+The, and that presently the naval aspect of the AFDP especially is in total disarray, he said.